 So, why are you telling me about DMARC?

-If the results look like ours do, with three green checkmarks:
+If you run your domain and the results look like ours do, with three green checkmarks:

 …it means someone has thoughtfully set up your organization’s email.
 Optimal email security doesn’t happen by itself, unfortunately.